webprogramming260/simon-service/README.md

-# simon-server
+# simon-service

-This demonstrates creating an HTTP server that provides service endpoints.
+This demonstrates creating an HTTP service that provides service endpoints.
 We use this to provide endpoints for getting and updating the scores.

-We will use Node.js and Express to create our HTTP server.
+We will use Node.js and Express to create our HTTP service.
 This involves the following steps.

 1. Create a project directory by cloning a new GitHub repository.
 1. Within the directroy run `npm init`.
 This configures the directory to work with **node.js**.